 Choosing the best start for your child means considering both education and affordability.
 At Papilio Early Learning, we understand that government payments like the Family Tax Benefit (FTB) can play a big role in shaping your child's early years.
 But with so much information out there, it's easy to feel unsure about what you're entitled to, or how to access it.

-This guide provides clear, current answers about FTB Parts A and B, including how they work alongside the Child Care Subsidy (CCS), what income thresholds apply, and how your benefits might change over time.
+This guide provides clear, current answers about FTB Parts A and B for 2026-27, including how they work alongside the Child Care Subsidy (CCS), what income thresholds apply, and how your benefits might change over time.

 What Is the Family Tax Benefit?